MLGBEESTMODE/hxpixel-bazaar-flipper/README.md

 but if you dont just use the exe file to do so in case your new to github click on flipping_tool and click download

-or you can learn how to code by following a tutorial https://www.youtube.com/watch?v=rfscVS0vtbw&t=3913s (not that hard)
+or you can learn how to code by following a tutorial https://www.youtube.com/watch?v=rfscVS0vtbw&t=3913s

 setting up your setting has to be done manualy every time you start the program up